 Meeting: Standby Audio Shares

-Below link to official AA Unites States Steps and Traditions Audio
+Below links to Official AA Steps and Traditions Audio:

 May we all stay sober one day at a time.

-That all regular physical meeting can be fully attended again with out the anxiousness of possible virus infection !
+That all regular physical meeting can be fully attended again without the anxiousness of virus infection!

 These are early days, and together we will find the pitfalls and Success of Local video and Voice online meetings - including how too successfully moderate and run localised meetings.